Classroom fad or fix? Growth mindset goes under the microscope

 The tide is beginning to turn on the reign of the growth mindset, however.
 Some scientists have raised questions about the foundations of the theory, which has its roots in a 1998 study carried out by Dweck and Claudia Mueller.
 The pair found that children who had been praised for working hard on a test performed better in subsequent tests compared with those who had been praised for being naturally clever.

 Part of the problem, however, is that these game-changing results have not been replicated.
 Timothy Bates, a professor of psychology at the University of Edinburgh, told Buzzfeed News: "We're running a third study in China now with 200 12-year-olds and the results are just null...
 If we give them the mindset intervention, it doesn't make them behave better.
 Kids with the growth mindset aren't getting better grades, either before or after our intervention study."

 Others have questioned the data underpinning Dweck and Mueller's work.
 Nick Brown, a psychology PhD student, found inconsistencies in Dweck's 1998 article, 'Praise For Intelligence Can Undermine Children's Motivation and Performance'.
-Dweck addressed these directly with Brown, and has offered a retort to critics more widely in a recent blog.
+Dweck addressed these directly with Brown, and has offered a retort to critics more widely in her blog.

 "The growth mindset story does not rest on a handful of isolated studies," she said.
 "A meta-analysis published in 2013 found 113 studies conducted by many authors and concluded that mindsets are a significant factor in people's self-regulation toward goals."

 She added: "My colleagues and I have created a body of work we are very proud of.
 Of course, the house is still being renovated — because science is a process, a long process.
 However, with collaboration and input from colleagues across many fields, we plan to make a lasting contribution to science and to people's lives."